-Five Dark Implications of Classic Christmas Songs
+The Dark Side of Christmas

 Ah, Christmas.
-The most wonderful time of the year, 'tis the season to be jolly, Deck the Halls, Rock Around the Christmas Tree, and Have Yourself a Merry Little Christmas.
+The most wonderful time of the year.
+'Tis the season to be jolly, deck the halls, rock around the Christmas tree, and have yourself a merry little Christmas.

 1. I Saw Mommy Kissing (Actual) Santa Claus

-Believe it or not, many goofballs (not me, of course) debate what actually transpires in "I Saw Mommy Kissing Santa Claus".
+Believe it or not, many goofballs (not me, of course) debate what actually transpires in "I Saw Mommy Kissing Santa Claus."
 Basically, we have two possibilities.
 Either it was just the dad dressed up as Santa, and the kid mistook him for the real one, or Santa was actually there, marking both him and the mom as cheaters.
 Crazy, right?
 Well.. maybe.

 The child describes Santa as having a white beard, which sure sounds like the genuine article.
 Skeptics would argue that this is just a part of the father's disguise, but something smells fishy.
 A Santa outfit donned during a time when your child is asleep?
 Why would you dress up when you don't plan on any youth seeing you?
-And even if you were just getting into the season, would you really do more than the suit (putting on a full white beard), while your wife apparently dresses normally?

 For it to be the dad, then: